U of M library's crowdsourced postcard project catalogs life in Michigan in early 20th century

 "So the photographers themselves might be everyday people with a Kodak camera that were having their negatives printed onto postcards for personal use, but there were also professional postcard publishers that were using the same process to produce thousands of scenic views to sell to tourists in northern Michigan," Lewis says.

-The overall of the project is to provide a keyword searchable online resource to the images.
+The overall goal of the project is to provide a keyword searchable online resource to the images.
 Clements Library researchers are using a crowdsourcing platform called Zooniverse to digitally catalog the images.

 Volunteers are being asked to identify the content of the images.